Milanche74/Notes/README.md

 - [ ] Edit heading of each addition to the notes to be content editable
 - [ ] On save, library-detail should appear on the side of the screen where it was initially opened.
 - [ ] Think about a way to make library component code more concise
+- [ ] When adding multiple tags, they eventually overflow